 Turn a galvanized basin over and place a store-bought Flock Block on top to keep it cleaner.
 As always, remove all food from the run after the flock has gone to roost to avoid attracting rodents.

-Different hanging foods can be a fun and nutritious boredom buster for the chickens in lousy weather.
+Different hanging foods can be an occasional boredom buster for chickens in lousy weather.

 If a chicken ingests string, it can get tangled up in their digestive tract, creating a medical emergency and death.
 When offering chickens treats attached to string, always use a thick material such as this sisal string or wire that will not easily break, secure it well so it cannot come loose from the structure it is attached to, remove it from the chicken yard as soon as they’re done with the treat and closely monitor the chickens while enjoying the hanging treat- you do not want to miss a minute of it!

 Tie up a bunch of kale, mustard greens or collard greens and let the chickens have at it!

 Securely tie up a head of cabbage and hang it at chicken eye level for a couple of hours of swinging fun!

 LET THE GAMES BEGIN!